On the Boundary of the Robust Admissible Set in State and Input Constrained Nonlinear Systems: Introduction

 \subsection{Content and Contributions of the Paper}

-In this paper, we extend the characterization of the admissible set's boundary from \cite{Levine_2013} to nonlinear control systems subject to bounded disturbances.
-We use a mixed geometric and topological approach, where we derive a \textit{saddle point-condition}, in the spirit of Pontryagin's maximum principle, that holds on a part of the boundary of the robust admissible set.
+In this paper, we extend the characterization of the admissible set's boundary from \cite{Levine_2013} to nonlinear control systems subject to bounded disturbances, using a comparable mixed geometric and topological approach, where we derive a \textit{saddle point} version of the Pontryagin maximum principle, that holds on a part of the boundary of the robust admissible set.
 More precisely, we show that this condition holds at points where the boundary of the robust admissible set intersects tangentially with the active state constraint and locally separates the state space between the robust admissible set and its complement.
-From such points it extends to extremal trajectories evolving towards the interior of the constrained state space, obtained via the solution of an adjoint differential equation and the control and disturbance must satisfy a saddle point condition of the Hamiltonian.
-Most importantly, it is not required to solve a partial differential equation such as the Hamilton-Jacobi-Bellman equation and, in contrast to iterative approximation methods, we obtain the \textit{exact} boundary of the robust admissible set by integration of an ordinary differential equation, without need of inner or outer approximation.
-Moreover, this boundary is obtained as function of parameters and thus does not require re-computing it for each parameter value, as it is sometimes needed with numerical methods, hence allowing to tackle higher dimensional problems \cite{Esterhuizen_2015}.
+From such points it extends to extremal trajectories evolving towards the interior of the constrained state space, obtained via the solution of an adjoint differential equation and the control and disturbance must satisfy a saddle point condition of a Hamiltonian.

+Most importantly with our approach, solving a partial differential equation such as the Hamilton-Jacobi-Bellman equation is not needed and, in contrast to iterative approximation methods, such as \eg interval analysis, we obtain the boundary of the robust admissible set directly by integration of an ordinary differential equation, without need of inner or outer approximation.

+Let us insist on the fact that, while Hamilton–Jacobi–Bellman and reachability methods typically rely on the computation of a value function over the full state space and of the corresponding optimal trajectories in feedback form, the barrier approach focuses directly on the $(n-1)$-dimensional boundary of the admissible set, thereby reducing the dimensionality of the problem.
+Note in addition that this boundary is obtained by solving the local optimization problem comprised in the minimum principle \emph{without state constraints}, unlike other approaches based on the afore-mentioned Hamilton-Jacobi-Bellman equation or interval analysis.
+Hence, our approach opens some modest but interesting new perspectives to tackle higher dimensional problems \cite{Esterhuizen_2015}.

+Moreover, if the problem depends on parameters, the boundary may be obtained as a function of these parameters, without requiring to re-compute the whole admissible set for each parameter value, as it is sometimes needed with numerical methods.